Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 6

 Kraken Advanced Stats

-- Seattle has gone over the total on one occasion in its past 10 games.
+- In Seattle's past 10 games, it has gone over the total once.

-- During their past 10 games, the Kraken and their opponents are scoring 1.2 fewer goals per game than their season-long game scoring average, 9.4.
+- In their past 10 games, Kraken's game goal totals average 9.4 goals, 1.2 goals lower per game than their season-long game scoring average.

 - The Kraken's 252 total goals allowed (3.1 per game) rank 14th in the NHL.